SimonovBlonsky/SimonovBlonsky.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I currently work as a research assistant in State Key Lab of CAD&CG, College of Computer Science & Technology, Zhejiang University, under supervision of Zhaopeng Cui.

 I obtained my MS degree in civil engineering in Zhejiang University in 2024, and Bachelor degree of construction management in South China University of Technology in 2021.

-My current research centers on Robotics & Navigation, especially in Simultaneous Localization and Mapping (SLAM) Visual-Inertial Odometry (VIO) and Learning-based odometries.
+My current research centers on **Robotics & Navigation**, especially in Simultaneous Localization and Mapping (**SLAM**), Visual-Inertial Odometry (**VIO**) and **Learning-based** odometries.
 Also, I have involved in several projects about signal processing, point cloud machine learning and 3D gaussian splatting.

 Publications & Projects are visible below.